phillipshub/Arduino-Timer-Functions/README.md

 # Arduino-Timer-Functions
-Hour, minute, and second timer function for Arduino.
+Hour, minute, and second timer functions for Arduino.